About Husky Rescue Ireland

 Advocate changes in the law in pursuance of the association’s purpose.

-Rehome abused, neglected or abandoned huskies in Ireland into safe, loving homes, in or outside of Ireland.
+Rehome abused, neglected or abandoned huskies and akitas in Ireland into safe, loving homes, in Ireland and abroad.

 Rehabilitate traumatized dogs and provide safe loving foster environments in which they can continue to develop and progress with a future view to permanent adoption.